What Is A Nova?

 Type II supernova - a star runs out of nuclear fuel and collapses in on itself because of its own gravity eventually causing the whole star to explode.

-Astronomers use Type Ia supernovae as "standard candles" to measure cosmic distances because all Ia supernova blaze with equal brightness at their peaks.
+Astronomers use Type Ia supernovae as "standard candles" to measure cosmic distances because all Ia supernova blaze with approximately equal brightness at their peaks.
 There are also type Ib and Ic supernovas that undergo core-collapse (same as Type II supernovas explained below) but they have lost their outer hydrogen envelopes in the explosion.
 All type I supernovas lack a hydrogen signature in their light spectra.
+A much more intricate discussion of Type Ia supernovas can be found here.

 For Type II supernova to explode they must be considerably more massive than the sun (8 to 20 solar masses).
 They eventually run out of hydrogen and helium fuel in their core.
 (However, they do have enough mass and pressure to fuse carbon.)
 Here is the sequence of events for a Type II supernova: